open-dollar/od-docs/docs/risk/system-risks.md

-# GEB Risks
+# Protocol Risks

-Using a GEB deployment and/or its associated stable asset doesn't come without risk.
+Using Open Dollar and/or its associated stable asset, OD, doesn't come without risk.
 Before you decide to deposit your assets in the protocol or acquire the stable asset, you should do your research and understand the risks involved.

-This section will only give an overview of the main risks associated with GEB.
+This section will give an overview of the main risks associated with the protocol.
 If you'd like to dive deeper, you can check out every [module](/system-contracts/core) in the System Contracts section.

-You can also check our original [whitepaper](https://github.com/reflexer-labs/whitepapers).

 ### Smart Contract Bugs